theaulait/unit-2/lessons/0_Review.md

 #### Bonus
 > 1. Create a TicTacToe program with a Board class and Player interface (and other classes as needed).
 Create a HumanPlayer class which implements the Player interface and asks for user input to play.
 Create a ComputerPlayer class which implements the player input and makes moves as an AI.
 Run the game with two ComputerPlayers playing against each other.
 Play the game as a HumanPlayer against the ComputerPlayer.

-> 2. Turn your TicTacToe code into an Android app where a user can play against the machine.
+> 2. Turn your TicTacToe code into an Android app where a user can play against the machine (ComputerPlayer).